Price Discrimination in International Airline Markets: Abstract

 \section{Abstract}

 We develop a model of inter-temporal and intra-temporal price discrimination by monopoly airlines to study the ability of different discriminatory pricing mechanisms to increase efficiency and the associated distributional implications.
-To estimate the model, we use unique data from international airline markets with flight-level variation in prices across time, cabins, and markets, as well as information on passengers' reasons for travel and time of purchase.
-We find that the ability to screen passengers across cabins every period increases total surplus by 35\% relative to choosing only one price per period, with both the airline and passengers benefiting.
-However, further discrimination based on passenger's reason to traveling improve airline surplus at the expense of total efficiency.
-We also find that the current pricing practice yields approximately 89\% of the first-best welfare.
-The source of this inefficiency arises mostly from dynamic uncertainty about demand, not private information about passenger valuations.
+To estimate the model, we use unique data from international airline markets with flight-level variation in prices across time, cabins, and markets and information on passengers' reasons for travel and time of purchase.
+The current pricing practice yields approximately 77\% of the first-best welfare.
+The source of this inefficiency arises primarily from private information about passenger valuations, not dynamic uncertainty about demand.
+We also find that if airlines could discriminate between business and leisure passengers, total welfare would improve at the expense of business passenger surplus.
+Also, replacing the current pricing that involves screening passengers across cabin classes with offering a single cabin class has minimal effect on total welfare.